influxion/capstone-react-app/README.md

 # CRWN E-commerce Store

-E-commerce shop built with React!
+E-commerce shop built with React, Redux, Firebase and more!